nicobao/dao/README.md

 Focus on the fewest communication platforms possible in order not to lose everybody because of too many tools.

+Streamline work in order to have as much async written communication focusing on specific topics within a process of work, instead of large-scale live meetings going nowhere.

 ### In practice - tooling and processes

 - Use Discourse ONLY except for sensitive private conversations.
 Why Discourse?